DAG-Math: Graph-of-Thought Guided Mathematical Reasoning in LLMs¶

 - Novelty: ⭐⭐⭐⭐⭐ First formal definition of LLM reasoning capability; the DAG + logical closeness framework is highly original.

-- Experimental Thoroughness: ⭐⭐⭐⭐ Multi-family model comparison, graph-level statistical analysis, and evaluation across multiple benchmarks.
+- Experimental Thoroughness: ⭐⭐⭐⭐ Multi-model family comparisons, graph-level statistics, and multiple benchmarks.

-- Writing Quality: ⭐⭐⭐⭐⭐ Rigorous theoretical derivations, clearly defined concepts, and intuitive toy examples.
+- Writing Quality: ⭐⭐⭐⭐⭐ Rigorous theoretical derivation, clear conceptual definitions, and intuitive toy examples.

-- Value: ⭐⭐⭐⭐⭐ Opens a new direction for reasoning evaluation and may influence evaluation standards in the field.
+- Value: ⭐⭐⭐⭐⭐ Opens new directions for reasoning evaluation; likely to influence evaluation standards in the field.